 There isn’t anything more ‘Kiwi’ than grabbing yourself some fish and chips and eating them on the beach on a nice summer’s day.
 Even better, go in the evening and watch the sunset.

-Mission Bay is the most central beach in Auckland at only a 10-minute drive from the city center.
+Mission Bay is the most central beach in Auckland and only a 10-minute drive from the city center.
 Hook Line & Sinker is a great option for takeaways, as well as Oceanz Seafood – both are some of the best cheap places to eat in Auckland!
 Due to the location, it can get quite busy in summer.

 If crowds aren’t your thing, drive further along the coastline to either St Helier’s or Kohimarama beaches.
 When eating, watch out for those pesky seagulls.
 They might try and swipe a chip if you ever leave your food unattended!